Mathematics and Statistics for Economics and Business

-- Graphical representation of functions, shifts in graphs and graphical solution of equations.
+- Graphical representation of functions shifts in graphs and identification of key points on graphs.

 - Descriptive statistics: interpreting data, measures of location and dispersion.

-- Inference Statistics: basic hypothesis testing, normal distribution and statistics tables.
+- Inference Statistics: basic hypothesis testing, the z-test.

-- Using Excel to carry out statistical computations and create graphs.
+- Using Excel to learn key formulas, find summary statistics, carry out statistical computations and create graphs.